You can import your Binance Smart Chain transactions into CoinLedger by entering your public wallet address into Step 1: Import.

 View the list of our pre-built BSC integrations here.

-What happens if I don’t classify Unmapped transactions?
+What happens if I don’t classify Uncategorized transactions?